geenr/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 *args vs **kwargs
-*args is used to send a non-keyworded variable length argument list to the function **kwargs allows you to pass keyworded variable length of arguments to a function
+*args is used to send a non-keyworded variable length argument list to the function **kwargs allows you to pass keyworded variable length of arguments to a function json.loads - decodes json.dumps - encodes - turns it into a string